micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 #### `os_startup_initialize_hardware_early ()`

-This approach is usually enough, but for some cases running the first initializations after the data & bss might be too late.
+This approach is usually enough, but, for some cases, running the first initializations after the data & bss inits might be too late.
 What if the board uses external RAM?
-If so, it obviously must be configured _before_ initializing the data & bss sections.
+If so, it obviously must be configured and enabled _before_ initializing the data & bss sections.
 Also, if the core starts at a very slow speed, it might be useful to raise the speed as early as possible, to ensure a fast startup.
 Another interesting case is when the device starts with a watchdog enabled; if the watchdog is not properly tailored to the application, it might trigger a reset before the application reaches the main code.

 #### The `os` prefix or namespace